JOIN THE PRACTICE

-It would also be helpful if you would bring your NHS number with you.
+All registration applications must be submitted with your NHS number, applications submitted without NHS number may be rejected.
 If you are unsure whether you have this, please refer to this guidance.

-If you have any queries about the registration process, please do not hesitate to ask a member of the Reception Team, who will be happy to help you.
+If you have any queries about the registration process, please do not hesitate to phone the practice and speak to a member of the Reception Team, who will be happy to help you.

 If you would like more details about local GP practices, or have any particular concerns about finding a new doctor, go to NHS Choices at www.nhs.uk or call NHS England Customer Care Centre on 0300 311 2233

 Pembroke Road Surgery provide all patients with a named 'usual GP' who will have overall responsibility for the care and support that our surgery provides to them.
 We encourage patients to try and see their usual GP where possible, particularly for ongoing problems.